Deivitto/auditor-docker/README.md

 Beta version of Auditor Toolbox is ready.
 I would like to keep it updated with new tools, new versions and everything, feel free to ping me or suggest new improvements.

->Disclaimer: Still under testing due to some bugs

 ## Index